Xie Juezai: Biography

 After arriving in northern Shaanxi in 1935, he served as Minister of Internal Affairs and Secretary General of the Central Workers' and Peasants' Democratic Government.

 At the beginning of 1937, he served as Attorney General and Acting President of the Supreme Court and Chairman of the Audit Committee.
 After the Marco Polo Bridge Incident, he served as the representative of the Eighth Route Army Office of the Central Committee of the Chinese Communist Party in Lanzhou.

 In 1939, he was appointed vice president of the Central Party School of the Chinese Communist Party.

 In 1940, he served as deputy secretary of the Central Bureau of the Shaanxi-Gansu-Ningxia Border Region of the CCP.

 In 1942, he served as the vice-chairman of the Senate of the Shaanxi-Gansu-Ningxia Border Region.

 In June 1946, he was appointed chairman of the Legal Issues Research Committee of the Central Committee of the CCP.

 In 1948, he served as a member of the North China People's Government and Minister of Justice.

 In September 1949, he participated in the first plenary session of the Chinese People's Political Consultative Conference.
 After the founding of the People's Republic of China, he served successively as Minister of Internal Affairs of the Central People's Government, member of the Legislative Affairs Committee of the Central People's Government, member of the Political and Legal Committee of the Government Affairs Council, and Vice President of the New Law Research Institute.

 In September 1956, he was elected as an alternate member of the Central Committee at the 8th National Congress of the Chinese Communist Party.

-In April 1959, he was appointed President of the Supreme People's Court.
+In April 1959, he was appointed president of the Supreme People's Court.
 From December 1964 to 1971, he served as vice chairman of the National Committee of the Chinese People's Political Consultative Conference.

-In May 1966, he was appointed as a member of the Central Committee at the Eleventh Plenary Session of the Eighth Central Committee of the Chinese Communist Party.
+In May 1966, he was appointed a member of the Central Committee at the Eleventh Plenary Session of the Eighth Central Committee of the Chinese Communist Party.